anskarl/LoMRF/doc/6_building_and_linking.md

 ## Only for Microsoft Windows XP users

-LoMRF depends on the JANSI library, in order to print coloured log messages in the console.
+LoMRF depends on the JANSI library, in order to print colored log messages in the console.
 JANSI depends on a JNI library that is available from "Microsoft Visual C++ 2008 SP1 Redistributable".
 You can get a free copy from Microsoft at the following link: http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=5582